aws4embeddedlinux/meta-aws-ci/workshop/content/03_modules/02_build_images/_index.md

 - Familiarity with the AWS Cloud Development Kit (CDK) or AWS CloudFormation
 - Understanding of Continuous Delivery and Continuous Integration (CI/CD) concepts
 - Experience writing code using TypeScript, Node.js or JavaScript
+- (Optional) A Raspberry Pi 4 and an SD card to test the produced image

 ### What is the AWS Cloud Development Kit (CDK)?